What is Artificial Intelligence and Machine Learning?

-Machine learning is the science that will take artificial intelligence to a level beyond what humans can do.
 ML is used to create AI systems that can learn from data rather than through programming.
 This will allow machines to adapt to new challenges over time.
 For example:

 - Businesses use ML to track extensive logistical networks to identify problems and increase efficiency.